jmtrappier/local-ai-packaged/README.md

 To open n8n at any time, visit <http://localhost:5678/> in your browser.
 To open Open WebUI at any time, visit <http://localhost:3000/>.

-With your n8n instance, you’ll have access to over 400 integrations and a suite of basic and advanced AI nodes such as
+With your n8n instance, you'll have access to over 400 integrations and a suite of basic and advanced AI nodes such as
 [AI Agent](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/),
 [Text classifier](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier/),